 For the one with refined taste, take them to Copal Tree Lodge’s Distillery in Punta Gorda.
 The resort’s distillery produces Copalli Rum using sustainable agricultural practices to make premium organic spirits.
 Learn the basics of rum making and finish off the tour with some delicious rum tasting.
 The location of the distillery is also surrounded by Belize’s jungles, creating easy access to nature tours and forest bathing.

-For the recent graduate experiencing their own coming-of-age era, such spiritual immersive experiences open the body and mind to wellness and mindfulness.
+For the recent graduate experiencing their own coming-of-age era, such spiritual immersive activities in Belize open the body and mind to wellness and mindfulness, even if not they’re not kids.
 Traits that are monumental in capping off yet another chapter of their life.